fatcat2/tippecanews/README.md

 Create a `.env` file that has a line setting the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the filepath to you auth JSON file.
 The `.env` file should also include the `SLACK_TOKEN` and `SLACK_CHANNEL` environment variables.

 ## TODO
-* Have interactions with Slack messages be recorded and have them modify the state
 * Add Google Sheets integration
-* Add Twitter account support